-A Licence for Manufacturing is necessary to manufacture Pharmaceuticals, Etc. in Japan.
-A Licence for Manufacturing may be obtained from the governor of the prefecture or the Director of the Regional Bureau of Health and Welfare designated by the MHLW.6 The Licence for Manufacturing shall be granted in accordance with the categories of: (i) biological preparations, pharmaceuticals manufactured using a genetically-modified technique, etc.; (ii) radioactive pharmaceuticals; (iii) aseptic pharmaceuticals; (iv) any products other than (i), (ii) and (iii); and (v) only the packaging, labelling and storing of the products set forth in (iii) and (iv).
-Generally, the Pharmaceuticals and Medical Devices Agency (the "PMDA") designated by the MHLW will conduct an investigation regarding any application for a Licence for Manufacturing.7
+A Licence for Manufacturing is necessary to manufacture Pharmaceuticals, Etc. in Japan.7 A Licence for Manufacturing can be obtained from the governor of the prefecture or the Director of the Regional Bureau of Health and Welfare designated by the MHLW.8 The Licence for Manufacturing pharmaceuticals shall be granted in accordance with the categories of (i) biological preparations, pharmaceuticals manufactured using a genetically-modified technique, etc., (ii) radioactive pharmaceuticals, (iii) aseptic pharmaceuticals, (iv) any products other than (i), (ii) and (ii), and (v) only the packaging, labelling, and storing of the products set forth in (iii) and (iv).9 Generally, the Pharmaceuticals and Medical Devices Agency (the "PMDA") designated by the MHLW will conduct an investigation regarding any application for a Licence for Manufacturing.10

-Additionally, a foreign manufacturer intending to manufacture Pharmaceuticals, etc. that are exported to Japan can be accredited by the MHLW.8 Generally, the PMDA designated by the MHLW will conduct an investigation regarding such accreditation.9
+Additionally, a foreign manufacturer intending to manufacture Pharmaceuticals, Etc. that are exported to Japan can be accredited by the MHLW.11 Generally, the PMDA designated by the MHLW will conduct an investigation regarding such accreditation.12

-Application for approval for marketing brand name pharmaceuticals
+Application for approval for marketing brand-name pharmaceuticals

-Any person who intends to market pharmaceuticals10 must obtain approval from the MHLW for each such item.11 Such person must hold a Marketing Licence12 and such pharmaceuticals must be manufactured by the holder of a Licence for Manufacturing or imported from an accredited foreign manufacturer.13 The methods to control manufacturing, or the quality of the pharmaceuticals14 at that manufacturing facility, must comply with the good manufacturing practice (the"GMP") specified by the Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs.^{15,16} In addition, any person engaged in manufacturing, etc. of pharmaceuticals in foreign countries (the "Foreign Manufacturer") may apply for approval for marketing pharmaceuticals from the MHLW through a holder of a Marketing Licence designated thereby.17
+A person who intends to market pharmaceuticals13 must obtain approval from the MHLW for each such item.14 Such person must hold a Marketing Licence15 and such pharmaceuticals must be manufactured by the holder of a Licence for Manufacturing or must be imported from an accredited foreign manufacturer.16 The methods to control manufacturing or the quality of the pharmaceuticals17 at that manufacturing facility must comply with the good manufacturing practice (the "GMP") specified by the Ministerial Ordinance on Standards for Manufacturing Control and Quality Control for Drugs and Quasi-drugs.^{18,19} If an item is a pharmaceutical (i) which is urgently needed in the prevention of the spread of a disease, etc. that may pose serious effects on the lives and health of the general public, for which no proper method of prevention is available other than the use of such pharmaceutical, and (ii) which are authorised to be marketed in a specified foreign country having a marketing approval system equivalent to that of Japan, however, the MHLW may grant special approval for such item even without certain requirements.20 On May 7, 2020, such special approval has been granted for Remdesivir as a treatment for severely ill COVID-19 patients.
+In addition, a person engaged in manufacturing, etc. of pharmaceuticals in foreign countries (the "Foreign Manufacturer") can apply for approval for marketing pharmaceuticals from the MHLW through a holder of a Marketing Licence designated thereby.21